 Originally from Washington D.C., Faye is Founder and Board Chair of two collective giving foundations, The Giving Circle of Amsterdam and The Giving Circle of Ireland, whose aim is to inspire a new generation of philanthropists.
 Faye also consults for social enterprise, non-profit and philanthropy clients in Europe and the U.S. Formerly Executive Director of the Freedom Writers Foundation, she has experience providing strategy, management and fundraising guidance to start-ups and social purpose organizations moving to the next level of impact.
 She is a member of the Ashoka Support Network in Ireland, European Venture Philanthropy Association and The Ireland Funds Global Leadership Network.
 She holds a Bachelor’s degree from the University of Washington and an MBA from the UCLA Anderson School of Management.

-Ronan Headon - joined the Board in November 2016
+Lorna joined the Board of Philanthropy Ireland in November 2019.